Shannon Elizabeth: Career

-Elizabeth appeared in several films and television shows before being cast in 1999's American Pie in the role of Nadia.
-It was a major box office success.
-Elizabeth subsequently appeared in several Hollywood films, including Scary Movie, Jay and Silent Bob Strike Back, and Tomcats.
-Elizabeth starred in the UPN series Cuts until the show was canceled in May 2006.
-Elizabeth recurred in That '70s Show for a number of episodes.
+Elizabeth appeared in several films and television shows before being cast in 1999's ‘American Pie’ in the role of Nadia.
+It was a major box office success, and she reprised her role in ‘American Pie 2’ (2001) and ‘American Reunion’ (2012).
+Elizabeth subsequently appeared in several Hollywood films, including ‘Scary Movie’ (2000), ‘Jay and Silent Bob Strike Back’ (2001), and ‘Tomcats’ (2001).
+Elizabeth starred in the UPN series ‘Cuts’ until the show was canceled in May 2006.
+Elizabeth recurred in ‘That '70s Show’ for a number of episodes.

 In 2000 and 2003, she was featured in Maxim.
 In June 2008 she was Maxims cover girl.
 She provided the likeness and voice for Serena St. Germaine in the 2004 video game James Bond 007: Everything or Nothing.
 Elizabeth was one of the celebrities on an episode of NBC's Thank God You're Here along with Tom Green, Chelsea Handler, and George Takei.
 Elizabeth was among the cast of the sixth season of Dancing with the Stars, partnered with Derek Hough.
-Elizabeth was the seventh star eliminated from the competition.In 2006, Elizabeth described poker as her second career and was called "one of the leading celebrity poker players."
+Elizabeth was the seventh star eliminated from the competition.

+In 2006, Elizabeth described poker as her second career and was called "one of the leading celebrity poker players."
 At that time, she visited the Las Vegas Valley up to three times each month to participate in poker games with top players.
 Elizabeth does not appear to have been as active a poker player since scoring 12 tournament cashes from 2006 through 2010 – she has only one tournament cash (in 2013) thereafter.

 Elizabeth played in the Main Event of the 2005 World Series of Poker under the guidance of Daniel Negreanu, and won a special tournament celebrating the opening of a new poker room at Caesars Palace hotel in January 2006, beating out 83 celebrities and poker professionals to win $55,000.
 She also cashed four times in the World Series of Poker in 2006 and 2007, but again busted out of the Main Event early.
 In 2007, she advanced to the semi-finals of the NBC National Heads-Up Poker Championship in a field consisting of the top poker professionals before losing to eventual champion Paul Wasicka.

 Elizabeth was the host of the comedy/burlesque series "Live Nude Comedy" in 2009.
 Elizabeth also featured in Chris Brown's "Next to You" music video as Brown's girlfriend in 2011.
-In 2019 she reprised her role as Justice in Jay and Silent Bob Reboot.
+In 2019 she reprised her role as Justice in the Jay and Silent Bob Reboot.
+In 2022, it was announced that Shannon Elizabeth would star in the comedy film Plan B, alongside Jon Heder, Jamie Lee and Tom Berenger.

+Philanthropy

+Animal Avengers, a non-profit animal rescue organization founded by Elizabeth and her then-husband Reitman, is dedicated to rescuing and finding a home for homeless pets, reducing pet overpopulation, promoting responsible pet guardianship and preventing animal cruelty.